njudd/LGC_Workshop/LGC_workshop_setup.md

 ### 0. (optional) Download a markdown editor

-- There are many, [marktext](!https://www.marktext.cc/) is a lightweight cross-platform option.

-- This allows you to edit our text in `.md` files & take notes :)
+- This allows you to edit our text in `.md` files & take notes.
+There are many, [marktext](!https://www.marktext.cc/) is a lightweight cross-platform option.

 ### 1. Make sure you have the latest R downloaded